Methodology · v2026.1

 Stretch-position bias in exercise choice.

-A growing body of research suggests that training a muscle in a lengthened position — where it's mechanically under stretch — produces greater hypertrophy than training it in a shortened position, at equated volume and effort.
+A growing body of research suggests that training a muscle in a lengthened position — where it's mechanically under stretch — directionally favours greater hypertrophy than training it in a shortened position, at equated volume and effort.

 Primary source